Eptagone/ShopBot/README.md

 This is a Telegram bot imitation of [@ShopBot](https://t.me/ShopBot) made with NET 6.

 This bot can do everything [@ShopBot](https://t.me/ShopBot) does, or well... almost everything.
 You won't be able to see the difference.
-If you're interested in how payment bots work, this project can help you.
+If you're interested in how the Payment API works in Bots, this project can help you.

-## How to Run
+## How to Run: Long Polling

 You just need to specify your **bot token** and your payment **provider token** in the `ShopBotNET.AppService` project.